-René Poch founder and CEO of the Trillium brand of staffing companies, announced the acquisition of Tampa, FL based Roy’s Staffing, Inc. effective February 5, 2018.
+René Poch founder and CEO of the Trillium brand of staffing companies, recently announced the acquisition of Richmond, VA based Computer Resource Team effective November 4, 2018.